Bowel (Colorectal) Cancer

 And I've never had cause to regret that.
 I still feel that that was the best option and, and I'm glad I went for it although I had to have major surgery.

 Other people said that the manner in which they were told was blunt but not unsympathetic or probably for the best.
-Unfortunately many of the people we talked to felt they were told they had cancer in an insensitive or inappropriate manner.
-Nowadays doctors receive more training and guidance on how to breaking bad news to people and this has helped to reduce the number of people who are unhappy with the way they were told their diagnosis.
+Unfortunately, many of the people we talked to when this study was conducted in the 2010s felt that they were told they had cancer in an insensitive or inappropriate manner.

 She did not understand that a polyp could be cancerous and was shocked by her diagnosis.